vipulnaik/diet-exercise-health/notes/immune-system-primer.md

 ## A few high-level distinctions within immunity

-There are 5 important distinctions, each with 2 key sides, yielding a total of 2^5 = 32 potential combinations.
+There are 5 important distinctions, four with 2 key sides one one with 4 key sides, yielding a total of 2^4 * 4 = 64 potential
+combinations.
 Some of these combinations don't matter much, but the vast majority of the combinations do make sense and each cover different things.
-The Claude conversation includes an attempt to traverse all 32 possibilities (search `null` in the conversation).
+The Claude conversation includes an attempt to traverse all 64 possibilities (search `null` in the conversation, though the further refinement of one of the distinctions from 2 to 4 sides is further down in the conversation; search `lymphatic system and microbiome`).
 We'll skip trying to summarize that attempt in this primer.

 * Innate/natural immunity versus adaptive immunity: